The Diamonds Within Us

 Do you aspire to unlock the innate wisdom within you?

-The Diamonds Within Us taps the ancient teaching of Tibetan Buddhism and applies them to the modern woes of everyday life.
+The Diamonds Within Us taps the ancient teachings of Tibetan Buddhism and applies them to the modern woes of everyday life.

 Inside these pages, you will learn the basic tenets and practices that empower Karuna graduates to skilfully work with their minds, emotions and unique style of wisdom.